What is Parsley Extract?

 Parsley is famous for its diuretic abilities.
 It reduces bloating and helps remove water weight.
 It also helps the body expel gas.
 Enzymes in parsley help the body to break down food.

 Elevated levels of uric acid, which is basically a waste byproduct, in the blood can damage your body, resulting in gout and other diseases.
 Too much uric acid is a factor known to contribute to an increased risk of cancer (x).
-Parsley is known to suppress a liver enzyme that’s used in the production of uric acid (x).
+It is known to suppress a liver enzyme that’s used in the production of uric acid (x).